geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

    8. Diagnostics
     A. Ways to infer feature importance from black box models
       - Partial dependency plots
         - Take your feature/variable x1 you want to study.
-Change all data points x1-i to x1-j to values x1i thorugh j sequentially.
+Change all data points x1-i to x1-j to values x1i through j sequentially.
 IE CHANGE ALL VALUES to x1-i once, then X1-i2 once etc.
           - record the predicted output y of your model
           - then can generate a plot for a given feature of how your model predicts y to change based on numeric changes of feature x1.
           - can repeat for all features and obtain a sense of the importance of each feature in your model. ie some inferential power.